timsmith89/kelsius_tech_test/README.md

     ```bash
     docker compose up -d
     ```
-    -d will detach Docker from the terminal
+    -d will detach Docker from the terminal.
+Remove the -d from the commnd if you need to debug the application.

     By default, the app uses port 8080 & 8081.
 If either of these ports are already in use, you can change them in the docker-compose.yml file.